faridaelchuzade/k-drama/README.md

 ---

-Thank you for exploring the "Best Movies of 2023" project!
+Thank you for exploring the "Best K-Drama Series" project!
 If you have any questions or suggestions, feel free to open an issue or contact the project maintainers.